 The only solution here, is to extend that downspout so that it connects into the Lower Level gutter.
 This will prevent the water from going over the edge and washing away your foundation.
 When water goes over the edge, like the above picture, it not only washes away your foundation (which causes basement leaks), but it also runs down the walls.

 Water running down your exterior walls can cause a whole slew of it’s own problems.
 Most importantly it can cause discoloration, mold, wood rot, leaks in the home, etc. Water that has come off of your roof is extremely dirty from the shingles and will stain anything it touches over time.
 The cost of extending the downspout is going to be much much cheaper than any of those repairs.

-Whenever you have an Upper Level roof draining onto the Lower Level roof, that Lower gutter now has to do double the work.
-It has to catch all the fresh rain that lands on the Lower Level roof, as well as handle all the water flow from the Upper Level roof.
-This sometimes will cause splashing over the gutters.
+Whenever you have an upper level roof draining onto the lower level roof, that lower gutter now has to do double the work.
+It has to catch all the fresh rain that lands on the lower level roof, as well as handle all the water flow from the upper level roof.
+This sometimes will cause water to splash over the gutters.
 Especially at the bottom of roof valleys (the seam where 2 roof sections meet)

-Installing splash guards in your problem areas is one way around this.
-They are basically a cut of gutter material that is attached to the gutter, kind of like a back board.
-When water tries to protrude over the gutter, it hits the splash guard and flows into the gutter system.
+Gutter Splash Guards are pretty self explanatory.
+They are basically a small section of aluminum gutter material that is attached to the gutter, kind of like a back board.
+When water tries to protrude over the gutter, it hits the splash guard and flows back into the gutter system.
 Some home owners think the splash guards are more “unsightly” than the downspout extensions, so they tend to not want to use them.

 You can save yourself a whole bunch of money (thousands) by installing downspout extensions that connect your gutters.
 Water damage is the worse kind of damage to your home there is, and the most expensive to repair.
 Downspout extensions are relatively cheap compared to any other solutions.